skupperproject/refdog/input/concepts/service.md

 <section>

-An application component exposed on the network
+A _service_ is an application component exposed on the network.

 </section>